 You will need to change your hair care routine, but in the end, your mane will look like you have never experienced gray hair.

 How Brunettes Can Hide Gray Hair Naturally

-Perhaps you want to skip the hair dye options and want to learn how to cover your grey hairs naturally.
+Perhaps you want to skip the hair dye options and learn how to cover your gray hair naturally.
 Here are a few ways to naturally cover grey hair on brunettes.

 Use a Headband or Headscarf